Wouldn't it be fun to look back at all of the experiences you and your family had during the entire year on a single scrapbook layout?

 Jodi selected her favorite, and perhaps the most important, photo of the year and placed it front and center on this layout.

 She surrounded it with smaller photos, one for each month, framed in the Soft Corners Die Set.
 We love how this die creates circles where two dies meet.
-Jodi continued the circle theme with a number in a circle in each corner to show record the year.
+Jodi continued the circle theme with a number in a circle in each corner to record the year.

 Add a Tag